The Last of Us Part II: Sales

 In its release weekend, The Last of Us Part II sold over four million copies worldwide, becoming the fastest-selling PlayStation 4 exclusive, beating Marvel's Spider-Man's 3.3 million and God of War's 3.1 million in the same period.
 It had the biggest launch of 2020 for both physical and digital sales.
 On the PlayStation Store, it was the most-downloaded PlayStation 4 game in North America and Europe in June; in July, it was fifth in North America and tenth in Europe; in November, it was the eighth in North America and seventh in Europe; and overall for 2020, it ranked sixth in North America and eighth in Europe.
 In the United States, it was the best-selling game of June 2020 and became the third-best-selling game of the year within two weeks, generating the highest first-month sales of the year.
 By August 2020, it had become the third-highest-grossing PlayStation game in the United States, behind Marvel's Spider-Man and God of War.
 Overall, it was the sixth-best-selling game of the year in the United States; it was the third-best-selling for PlayStation consoles, and the best-selling PlayStation 4-only game.
-By June 2022, the game had sold through over ten million copies worldwide.
+By June 2022, the game had sold over ten million copies worldwide.

 In the United Kingdom, The Last of Us Part II became the fastest-selling physical PlayStation 4 game, outselling previous record holder Uncharted 4 by at least one percent and The Last of Us by 76 percent; it was the nation's eighth-best-selling game of the year with 543,218 copies sold, and the seventh for physical sales.
 A price discount in February 2021 saw it re-enter the UK physical charts in third place, representing a 3,992 percent increase.
 In Japan, The Last of Us Part II was the best-selling game during its first week, selling an estimated 178,696 physical copies.
 In Germany, it sold over 200,000 copies in June 2020 and 500,000 by December 2020.
 In Australia, it was the eighth-best-selling of the year, and the third for physical sales.
+Remastered debuted at third on the physical sales chart in the United Kingdom for the first week and second for January, beating Part I's launch by more than 150%.